Skip to contents

 Startup — standalone

 Run the ov_scouter.bat (Windows) or ov_scouter (Linux/Mac) script.
 It will prompt you for a season directory, dvw file, and video file.
-The season directory and dvw file are optional (a new match file will be created if no dvw is provided) but the video is required.
+The season directory and dvw file are optional (a new match file will be created if no dvw is provided) but the video is required for click-scouting.

 Startup — from R